Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 The following baseline requirements for the system are as follows:

-1. For a certificate to be mis-issued and not eventually published: two trusted parties must collude to misbehave and all verifiers that observed the certificate must be stateless.
+1. For a certificate to be mis-issued and not eventually published: two trusted parties must collude to misbehave and all User Agents that observed the certificate must be stateless.
-2. For a verifier to accept a revoked certificate and this not be eventually
+2. For a User Agent to accept a revoked certificate and this not be eventually
-   detected: one trusted party must misbehave and all verifiers that accepted the certificate must be stateless.
+   detected: one trusted party must misbehave and all User Agents that accepted the certificate must be stateless.
 3. It must be reasonably efficient for Site Operators to audit all trusted Certificate Authorities for mis-issuances affecting their domain names and IP addresses.
-4. The system must not have any single points of failure, other than those in the web PKI as it exists today.
+4. It must not be possible for a third-party service's outage to cause an outage for a Site Operator, other than how it could in the web PKI as it exists today.
 5. User Agents must be able to connect to a server without having immediate connectivity to third-party services.
 6. The domain names and/or IP addresses of websites visited by a User Agent must not be leaked, other than how they are in the web PKI as it exists today.
 7. The system must be reasonable for non-browser User Agents to deploy.
-8. The system must have a reasonable path to scale indefinitely.
+8. The system must have a reasonable path to scale to an indefinite number of Site Operators and User Agents.

 These requirements and their main consequences are discussed in more detail in the following subsection.